jbuehl/homealone/docs/README.model.md

 ##### Interface
 Defines the abstract class for interface implementations.

-- interface - An Interface that this Interface is accessed through
+- interface - A reference to an Interface that this Interface is accessed through
 - event - An Event object that is set when the state of one or more the Sensors on this Interface changes.
 - start() - Start (activate) the Interface.
 - stop() - Stop (deactivate) the Interface.